 To help you avoid turning what should be a time-saving process into an inefficient and confusing mess, we put together an infographic outlining the 5 Steps to Marketing Automation Success:

-Successful marketing automation boils down to one simple concept: knowing exactly?what your customers need and the reasons why they need it.
-In order to understand the what and the why of your customers’ needs, however, you have?to truly understand your customers.
-This is why even though marketing automation is a an automated process,?it only works as well as you set it up.
-And to properly set things up, you need to understand what causes your customers pain so you can help ease it.
+Successful marketing automation boils down to one simple concept: knowing exactly what your customers need and the reasons why they need it.
+In order to understand the what and the why of your customers’ needs, however, you have to truly understand your customers.
+This is why even though marketing automation is an automated process, it only works as well as you set it up.
+And to properly set things up, you need to understand what causes your customers’ pain so you can help ease it.

 Once you know exactly how to meet the needs of your customers, the automation process begins.
 The first step is to set reasonable goals by delving into your site’s traffic numbers.
 If you know you need 500 incoming site visits to generate 5 new leads, make that your goal and drive headlong toward it.

 Upon first blush, marketing automation might seem drastically different than the digital marketing strategies of the last few years, but that’s not the case.
-Marketing automation uses the same tried and true tactics ? content, social media and email ? it just organizes them better.
-Think of it like the wrap jobs you see on Christmas presents; you can use the exact same same wrapping paper to wrap a present, but if one is wrapped with more care and expertise, it absolutely glows below the tree (while the poorly wrapped present lays crumpled to the side).
+Does marketing automation use the same tried and true tactics, content, social media, and email?
+It just organizes them better.
+Think of it like the wrap jobs you see on Christmas presents; you can use the exact same wrapping paper to wrap a present, but if one is wrapped with more care and expertise, it absolutely glows below the tree (while the poorly wrapped present lays crumpled to the side).

-The content that functions best within an automation strategy focuses on answering customers’ question while offering your products and/or services as potential solutions.
+The content that functions best within an automation strategy focuses on answering customers’ questions while offering your products and/or services as potential solutions.

-Yeah, yeah, testing is another thing we talk about all the time.
-But the reason we harp on some of these things so much is because they make that much of a difference to your success!
-Landing pages, blog posts, emails and social posts all need to be tested and tweaked until they are delivering optimal results.
+Testing is another thing we talk about all the time.
+But the reason we harp on some of these things so much is that they make that much of a difference to your success!
+Landing pages, blog posts, emails, and social posts all need to be tested and tweaked until they are delivering optimal results.
 There’s no reason to settle for less when a little bit of effort can help you maximize the dollars you spend on digital marketing!